 Latest newsletter from ARocha UK.
 In it they suggest 3 environmentally friendly choices for 2019: cut down on meat, drive less and grow your own food.

 Tenants of the King, a 4 part study looking at what the Bible has to say about climate change, from Operation Noah.
 Worth looking at purely for answers to common questions pages 22-25.
 Copies were offered at clergy Conference 2018.
 A group batch can be loaned with usb/dvd resources contact.

-Joy in Enough from Green Christian offer a confession as a basis for your focus Lent 2019.
-A call to the church in Britain to acknowledge our complicity in consumerism and climate change, and to use the season of Lent to talk about these topics as a community.
+Joy in Enough from Green Christian offer a confession as a basis for your focus.
+A call to the church in Britain to acknowledge our complicity in consumerism and climate change.

 Faith in a Changing Climate USPG downloadable study resource with case studies from across the Anglican Communion.
 Printed copies are available on request.
 It includes a very helpful page on Climate Change FAQs (p6&7).
 Copies were circulated by Rev Richard Reade at Clergy Conference 2018.